nicolieng/operating-room/README.md

 # operating-room

 ## Problem Statement
-Make a one-page presentation to help us (the company) understand the usage and value of the new launched software product - iSurgery.
-Provide insights and recommendations on how to maximize the product's value.

-Context: iSurgery is a system designed to let Surgeons free up the capcaity of any operating rooms by providing schedulers the flexibility to schedule or unschedule blocks up to 7 months prior.
+iSurgery is a newly launched system designed to optimize operating room scheduling by giving schedulers the flexibility to schedule or unschedule blocks up to seven months in advance.
+This allows for better management of operating room capacity and improves surgeon availability.
+The goal is to understand the full potential and value of iSurgery, including how it can streamline scheduling, reduce conflicts, and enhance operational efficiency.
+Insights and recommendations are needed on how to maximize its impact on overall performance and resource utilization.

-## What did we accomplish with this project?
+## Project Highlight
-To start, I created a number of metrics to measure adoption, such as the number of approved requests, the number of operating room releases, and the number of successful transfers.
-A trend graph was built for the team to monitor how each metrics are performing over time.
-One of the key findings presented was that the location of the operation room and the operation block duration plays a key role in determining whether a request will be approved or denied.
-With this in mind, we can concentrate on thoroughly investigating specific locations to identify the root causes of the denials and develop targeted solutions.
+To track the adoption and effectiveness of the iSurgery system, I developed several key metrics, including the number of approved requests, the number of operating room releases, and the number of successful transfers.
+I also examined the percentage of total released hours and the percentage of total released rooms on a monthly basis.
+A trend graph was created to allow the team to monitor these metrics over time and assess system performance.

+## Outcome
+Key insights from the analysis revealed that blocks with short durations and those in specific locations (Center PEDS, MSC, and MRH) were associated with the highest rates of denials.
+As a next step, we recommend using surveys or developing new data tracking methods to capture additional data on these problematic areas.
+By leveraging the existing data warehouse, we can conduct a follow-up cohort analysis to uncover the root causes of the denials and develop targeted solutions to improve the approval rates in these areas.

 ## What to expect in this repository?
 1. A database file which contains the raw data to be used for this analysis.